 They didn’t have a chance.

 If Pulaski had learned one thing from The Big Burn, it was that you needed to be fast on your feet.
 Dragging armfuls of tools around was not only impractical when fighting fires; if it slowed you down, it might also kill you.
-Working in his backyard forge, Pulaski combined two of the most important tools-the axe and the mattock, a kind of lightweight hoe.
+Working in his backyard forge, Pulaski combined two of the most important tools the axe and the mattock, into a kind of lightweight hoe.

 When Pulaski presented his invention to his superiors in the Forest Service, they were initially unimpressed.
-To be fair, the tool is an ungainly-looking mutt.
-What Edward Pulaski’s creation lacks in finesse, however, it more than makes up for in sheer utility.
+The tool is an ungainly-looking mutt.
+What Pulaski’s creation lacks in finesse, however, it more than makes up for in sheer utility.
 The hybrid axe-hoe has an excellent balance to it, you can swing it all day and, with the flick of your wrist, you can go from chopping through roots to digging trenches.
 Firefighters in the field immediately took to it and by 1920 the Forest Service was issuing thousands of Pulaskis to their crews.

-Edward Pulaski and his tool have become iconic-symbols of sacrifice and hard work.
-Unfortunately, while headlines lauded Pulaski as a hero in his own time, he died an impoverished and physically beaten man.
+Edward Pulaski and his tool have become iconic symbols of sacrifice and hard work.
+Unfortunately, Pulaski died an impoverished and physically beaten man.
 Pulaski never fully recovered his health following The Big Burn and the Forest Service refused to pay for his and other firefighters’ medical bills.
 Furthermore, Pulaski was unable to patent his tool within two years of forging it (he was denied a patent in 1914); thus, while his tool entered widespread circulation within his lifetime, Pulaski himself never earned a cent from it.